 While the rise of the internet of things (IoT), robotics, and artificial intelligence (AI) hold great potential to make learning more accessible worldwide, these shifts are also expected to increase the pace of job displacement and job creation, and there is concern that people who are already marginalized may find themselves at greater risk.
 Indeed, as one recent World Economic Forum study focused on 15 developed and developing countries estimated, more than 5.1 million jobs will be lost as a result of labor market shift between 2015 to 2020.
 Recognizing that “people without digital skills or internet access risk further social and economic exclusion” as a result of these changes, this year’s Mobile Learning Week aims to set the stage for a coordinated strategy aimed at helping individuals, especially those already at a disadvantage, reskill in preparation for the pending 4th Industry Revolution.

 Highlights of UNESCO’s 2018 Mobile Learning Week

-Highlights of UNESCO’s 2018 Mobile Learning Week include workshops on innovative policies, research, projects, and mobile learning solutions, a symposium featuring opening and closing remarks from UNESCO, ITU and other partner organizations, as well as over 60 breakout sessions, a policy forum, and a series of strategy labs.
+Highlights of UNESCO’s 2018 Mobile Learning Week include workshops on innovative policies, research, projects, and mobile learning solutions, a symposium featuring opening and closing remarks from UNESCO and other critical partners, more than 60 breakout sessions, a policy forum, and strategy labs.